Abandoned house in overgrown yard with large tree in front.

 What Is An Abandoned Property?

-However, the legal definition of an abandoned property can vary depending on your local and state ordinances.
-The U.S. puts a high value on personal property rights, so the government may be hesitant to seize property.
+Often, abandoned properties are empty because the home has been foreclosed on by the lender.
+The exact legal definition of abandoned may vary by location.
+The U.S. puts a high value on personal property rights, so the government may be hesitant to seize abandoned property unless the home goes into foreclosure.

 Abandoned Properties Vs. Vacant Properties

-A vacant property is one that is not currently occupied, regardless of the reason.
-This differs from an abandoned property in that vacancy can be long term or temporary and doesn’t necessarily become vacant due to legal issues – it could just be undergoing renovation or switching between tenants.
+A vacant property is a home or building that is not currently occupied.
+This differs from an abandoned property in that vacancy can be long term or temporary and doesn’t necessarily become vacant due to legal issues; it could be undergoing renovations or in transition from one tenant to the next.
+You cannot purchase a vacant property without the owner’s agreement, unlike an abandoned property, which, in the case of foreclosure, is owned by the bank.

 Abandoned Properties Vs. Zombie Properties